Education and School Development

 Babati Day Secondary School

 At the behest of the Head Teacher, LTT visited this secondary school and witnessed the poor state of the toilets, especially the girls toilets.
 Door were missing, so were hand washing facilities and there was nowhere for girls to manage their periods.
 With 500 girls using just 8 working yet unsanitary cubicles, and after consultation with both the girls and the boys we agreed to support them.
-The new girls toilets are due to be completed by the end of April 2024 when work will start on build the toilets for the boys.
+The new girls toilets were completed by the end of April 2024 and the boys toilets were completed in September 2024.
+The impact has been significant in that zero students now go to hospital each week (previously 10) with toilet hygiene related issues.
+Student have the freedom to eat and drink as they need without fear of using the toilets.

 Kwara and Kwaang Secondary Schools

 Seeing the quantities of firewood being consumed by open fires at these two schools prompted us to take immediate action.
 At Kwara we build a kitchen and firewood store, while at Kwaang we added fuel efficient stoves.
-At Kwara we also supported the addition of a satilie dish.
+At Kwara we also supported the addition of a satellite dish.